22002509/Module-1/PYTHON BASICS-Numeric Base Conversion in Python.md

 ## RESULT
-Thus, the implementation of python programming for maximum of three variables verified successfully.
+Thus, the implementation of python programming for numeric base conversion verified successfully.